 One of the basic criteria required to create an insurable event is, such event is accidental and beyond control of the insured or any other party with a financial interest.
-148
+147

 The long tail associated with defect risk (six years) also makes the provision of insurance difficult and relates to the criterion of definite loss in Table 5.1.
-In offering a typical long tail
+In offering a typical long tail line of insurance, insurers must strike a premium that reflects risks carried for a long

-The Australian Prudential and Regulation Authority imposes an Insurance Risk Charge on Australian insurers.
+The Australian Prudential Regulation Authority imposes an Insurance Risk Charge on Australian insurers.
 This charge is the minimum amount of capital required to be held against insurance risks.
 In simple terms, the higher the assessed risks that are being insured, the higher will be the minimum capital requirement.